Amol07/Marshplay-Demo/README.md

 # Marshplay-Demo
 OMDB iOS Client App

-This demo was built in Viper Architecture as a part of iOS assignment.
+This demo was built using Viper Architecture as a part of iOS assignment.